Internal deadline: September 18, 2015

-- Be citizens of the United States who (at the time they take up their scholarship) hold their first undergraduate degree from an accredited four-year college or university in the United States with a minimum GPA of 3.7
+- Undergraduate degree from an accredited four-year college or university in the United States with a minimum GPA of 3.7

-Award summary and conditions: Marshall Scholarships finance young Americans of high ability to study for a degree in the United Kingdom.
-Up to forty Scholars are selected each year to study at graduate level at an UK institution in any field of study.
+Award summary and conditions: The Marshall Scholarship finances young Americans of high ability to study for a degree in the United Kingdom.
+Up to 40 Scholars are selected each year to study at graduate level at an UK institution in any field of study.
 The scholarship pays for university fees, cost of living expenses, annual book grant, thesis grant, research and daily travel grants, fares to and from the United States and, where applicable, a contribution towards the support of a dependent spouse.

 One-Year Marshall Scholarships: The one-year scholarship is aimed at applicants who wish to study in the UK, but have strong reasons that would mean a one-year scholarship would work better for them than the traditional two-year Marshall Scholarship.